DhihanA/sobriety/README.md

 # Sobriety
 ## Hosted <a href="https://sobriety.vercel.app/" target="_blank"><u>here</u></a>

-Super minimalist application to keep tabs on how sobriety & how long you've been sober.
+Super minimalist application to keep tabs on sobriety & how long you've been sober.
 Wanted to make this for myself and others that may be having issues staying sober from certain things.

 Not fully fleshed out of course, but...
 ## Expected Features To Come